amangupta89/ng2-mean/README.md

 ## Getting Started
 To get started, run `npm install`, `bower install`, and then in your terminal run `gulp serve`.
 This will get the server running on port 3000 by default.

+Also, I can't get `gulp-typescript` to compile the `.ts` files without putting the other `gulp` tasks in an infinite loop.
+I'm still working on that part.
+So for now you manually have to compile the `.ts` files in the terminal (`tsc`).

+## About
 Passport-local is being used for authentication.
 I'm working on user management and authentication on the front end.
 Logging in works, but it's lost on a browser refresh.
 I need to work through persisting that.

 I've also extended the built in Angular 2 Router Outlet to require authentication to go to certain routes.
 This works, but it won't work when returning an observable from a service that calls to the servers.
 It only works if you have a locally stored `loggedIn` variable that you manage.